SlivkinArtem/MachineLearningLabsFromHSE/README.md

 # MachineLearningLabsFromHSE
-Machine Learning Labs From HSE
+This is Machine Learning Labs From HSE